sourcegraph/handbook/content/people-ops/spending-company-money.md

 > Note: This budget is meant to be an average cost of co-working spaces,
 > and serves as a recommendation.
 It should be dependent on the average
 > cost of co-working spaces in your particular geo-location.
 If your
-> co-working space is significantly more than $500 USD, please get
+> co-working space is more than $500 USD, please get
 > approval from People Ops and Finance via email.